 Our law firm has immigrated over 10,000 registered nurses to work in the hospitals across United States over the past 30 years.
-We represent over 100 hospitals and other health care providers.
+We represent hundreds of hospitals and other health care providers across the US.

 With certain limited exceptions detailed below, petitioning for a foreign-born registered nurse (“RN”) to work in the United States involves sponsoring her for permanent residence.